Chapter 4 Unbroken Stare

 His promises.

-The way he used to look at me like I was enough.
+The way he used to look at her as if she were enough.

-Because somewhere deep down, my heart still remembered the version of him that loved me.
+Her heart still remembered the version of Eugene who had loved her.

 And that made moving on feel impossible.